History of professional baseball in Nashville, Tennessee: Future expansion

 A proposed MLB ballpark could be built on the campus of Tennessee State University in West Nashville.

 Though Major League Baseball has not announced plans regarding future expansion, Nashville has been one of several cities mentioned by commissioner Rob Manfred as potential locations for expansion when it should happen.

 In January 2019, businessman John Loar announced plans to spearhead the next attempt at bringing an MLB expansion franchise to Nashville.
 He subsequently formed Music City Baseball to pursue this plan.
 The group includes Loar, former United States Attorney General Alberto Gonzales, Vanderbilt Commodores baseball head coach Tim Corbin, retired MLB pitcher Dave Stewart, manager Tony La Russa, executive Dave Dombrowski, musicians Justin Timberlake and Darius Rucker, and former Tennessee Titan Eddie George.
 In April 2022, Stewart was appointed to lead Music City Baseball.

 Key difficulties facing the proposal include a lack of capital funds to build a ballpark and pay an MLB enfranchisement fee, obtaining the land on which to build as former Mayor John Cooper said the city would not pay for the facility, and the presence of the Nashville Sounds.
 The Nashville baseball territory is controlled by the Sounds, so Music City Baseball would have to buy them out.
 Sounds co-owner Frank Ward has said he would relocate his team if MLB came to Nashville rather than try to coexist in the same market.
 This leads to the problem of what to do with the Sounds' First Horizon Park, which is owned by the city and will not be paid off until 2043.

-Music City Baseball is considering the campus of Tennessee State University in West Nashville as a potential stadium location.
-If an expansion team was awarded to the group, it would be called the Nashville Stars in homage to the Negro leagues and the team of the same name that hailed from Nashville.
+If an expansion team was awarded to Music City Baseball, it would be called the Nashville Stars in homage to the Negro leagues and the team of the same name that hailed from Nashville.
 The group entered into a licensing agreement with the Negro Leagues Baseball Museum, which includes revenue sharing, a potential physical location in their ballpark, and the rights to use the Stars' name and related photographs and artifacts.
+While a location has not been secured for a potential stadium, the group has considered the campus of Tennessee State University in West Nashville as a potential site.